maxfortun/docker-vpn/README.md

 # docker-vpn-in

+OpenVPN server.

-Inbound OpenVPN server to allow connections to a private network.
+Allows connections to a private network and/or chains to another VPN.

 Tested this on Macs only.
 Use at your own peril.